jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 > tooling - either way adding additional transformation steps to the front- or
 > back-end flows.

+> **A note on physical builds**.
+There are two unique aspects of physical
+> builds that present challenges for the infrastructure presented in this note.
+> The first is that physical EDA tools do not always produce the same output
+> given the same inputs due to the nature of the optimisation algorithms they
+> use.
+The second is that close to the closure of a design component, manual
+> interventions will be made to address localised issues in the design.
+The
+> combinaion of these issues mean that it is not possible to rerun physical
+> builds from scratch and achive satisfactory results.
+Therefore, a silicon
+> infrastructure must be able to support frozen data from particular flow
+> stages.

 [bender]: https://github.com/pulp-platform/bender
 [verilator]: https://verilator.org/guide/latest
 [verible]: https://chipsalliance.github.io/verible